HVAC industry statistics, 2026 edition

 The stat pack vendors actually cite when pitching into HVAC.
 Market size, segment mix, growth drivers, and the contractor universe behind it.
 Every number sourced.

 The numbers below are the ones that show up in vendor pitch decks, board reviews, and category teardown reports.
-Market size, segment mix, average per-firm revenue, technician supply, tech adoption, and the regulatory and demographic shifts that are about to reshape the field.
+Market size, segment mix, average per-company revenue, technician supply, tech adoption, and the regulatory and demographic shifts that are about to reshape the field.
 Each block names its source.
 The page is built as a reference, not a sales pitch.
 The sales pitch is at the bottom.

 The 13 numbers that matter